petteriTeikari/SSL_spectrograph_transformer/README.md

 ## Getting some sample data

-Easiest to get started with the Pytorch AUdio data, starting with this https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html
+Easiest to get started with the Pytorch Audio data, starting with this https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html

 ![spectrograph](imgs/voice_spectro.png)